conestack/plumber/README.rst

 The plumber gathers instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A plumbing declaration provides a list of parts via the ``__plumbing__`` attribute.
-Parts provide instructions to be applied in two stages:
+A plumbing declaration provides a list of behaviors via the ``__plumbing__`` attribute.
+Behaviors provide instructions to be applied in two stages:

 stage1
   - extension via ``default``, ``extend`` and ``finalize``, the result of this